-Matthew is a passionate and engaging science communicator, regularly speaking at conferences and seminars, and running groups and workshops in community, institutional and corporate settings.
+A passionate and engaging science communicator, Matthew has spoken at conferences and seminars, and run groups and workshops in community and institutional settings.

-During a previous Clinton presidency Dr Roberts was Musical Director for his Medical School’s Student Comedy Revue 4 years running, around a fifth of his life at the time.
+An amusingly long time and hairstyle ago Dr Roberts was Musical Director for his Medical School’s Student Comedy Revue for four years running, around a fifth of his life at the time.